European shares fall, pulled down by drugmakers

 FTSEurofirst 300 riser.

-The price of gold had also been hit by a strong dollar.
+The price of gold has also been hit by the strong dollar.
 It

 fell as much as 4 percent on Monday, wiping more than $8 billion